Examples of fiscal outcomes

 - Depreciation is a decrease in the value of an asset over time.
 More relevant to the capital expense versus operating expense conversation, depreciation is how the costs of an asset are allocated across the periods in which they are used.
-For instance, if you build an application this year but it's expected to have an average shelf life of five years (like most commercial apps), the cost of the dev team and necessary tools required to create and deploy the code base would be depreciated evenly over five years.
+For example, if you build an application this year but it's expected to have an average shelf life of five years (like most commercial applications), the cost of the development team and the tools required to create and deploy the code base would be depreciated evenly over five years.

 - Valuation is the process of estimating how much a company is worth.
 In most industries, valuation is based on the company's ability to generate revenue and profit, while respecting the operating costs required to create the goods that provide that revenue.
 In some industries, such as retail, or in some transaction types, such as private equity, assets and depreciation can play a large part in the company's valuation.

 It is often a safe bet that various executives, including the chief investment officer (CIO), debate the best use of capital to grow the company in the desired direction.
 Giving the CIO a means of converting contentious capital expense conversations into clear accountability for operating expenses could be an attractive outcome by itself.
 In many industries, chief financial officers (CFOs) are actively seeking ways of better associating fiscal accountability to the cost of goods being sold.